kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 - **Step 1: BeginScene - GameData issues:**
     - In BeginScene, make sure the GameManager gameObject has no errors on the GameData.cs script component. (fix: Remove component, re-add)
-    - Create an Inventory ScriptableObject: GameInventory. ( no additional configuration needed for GameInventory )
+    - Create an Inventory ScriptableObject: named: GameInventory. ( no additional configuration needed for GameInventory scriptableObject )
-    - Add GameInventory to the GameData.cs component on GameManager.
+    - Add GameInventory scriptableObject to the GameData.cs component on GameManager.

 - **Step 2: MiniGameScene - PlayerController issues**